Quintisimo/Games/README.md

 # Games
-A multi-class C sharp GUI Program that contains several card and dice games.
+A multi-class C# GUI Program that contains several card and dice games.